Note: This article was updated on Jan. 24, 2020

 What if I disagree with the amount listed on my 1099-G?

-Benefits are reported based on the issue date of the payment, not on the week ending date(s) the payment was made.
+Benefits are reported based on the clear date of the payment, not on the week ending date(s) the payment was made.
 Before contacting us, verify your payments online at labor.idaho.gov/claimantportal and select the “Certification and Payments” option.
 If you still do not agree with the amount on your 1099-G after reviewing your payment summary, please call us at (208) 332-8942.

 What if I re-paid an overpayment?

 Your 1099-G will include any repayments received during the taxable year, excluding penalties and interest, which are not included because they are not PAID benefits.

 Can I request a 1099-G from prior years?

 Yes, you can view 1099-Gs prior to the current taxable year online at labor.idaho.gov/claimantportal.

 I thought I paid into unemployment through taxes already?
 Why am I being taxed again?

 The unemployment insurance benefits program is funded by employers through quarterly payroll taxes.
 Your benefits are considered income and are therefore taxable.

 I have an outstanding overpayment with the department for unemployment insurance benefits that were overpaid.
 Will the department seize my refund?